 Please review the following material concerning what you need to be able to do in order to successfully complete our program

-Detailed information about learning at Blue Marble University School of Medicine can be found in the Medical Student Guidebook 2018.
+Detailed information about learning at Blue Marble University School of Medicine can be found in the Medical School Student Guide January2021.